Current Site Information

 In August 2012, EPA issued an Explanation of Significant Differences (ESD) to document the selection of an alternative location for the groundwater recovery wells that initially were to be installed on Barbadoes Island as part of the 1990 Record of Decision (ROD) for Operable Unit 3 (OU-3).
 The 1990 ROD stated that if another location was selected for the Barbadoes Island recovery wells based on additional data to be collected, EPA would issue an ESD documenting this change.
 Based upon additional data collected subsequent to the issuance of the 1990 ROD, it was determined that one recovery well was necessary on the south bank of the Schuylkill River rather than on Barbadoes Island.
 This well was installed and began pumping on February 9, 1998.

-EPA reviewed the site conditions and issued a five-year review report in September 2009 and found the site remedy protective of human health and the environment.
-The next five-year review is due by September 2014.
+EPA is currently reviewing the site conditions and protectiveness of the remedies as part of the next five-year review which is due in September 2014.
+The last five-year review was completed in 2009 and found the site remedies protective of human health and the environment.

 The Tyson's Dump Site, located in Upper Merion Township, Montgomery County, Pennsylvania, is a four-acre abandoned sandstone quarry.
 The unlined lagoons were used to dispose of septic and chemical waste from 1962 to 1970.
 In the 1970s, sludges and liquid wastes, primarily chlorinated and other organic solvents, were dumped into the lagoons.